Please Follow the rules or your track may not be qualified

 The DAW/host, all FX used, and how many instances of the synth and FX was used.

-- Any effect that transform the sounds to make them unrecognizable as being from the synth is not allowed.
+- Any effect that transforms the sound to make them unrecognizable as being from the synth.

 - No use of samples, sample libraries or live sounds (like voice, guitar etc allowed).
 However, for convenience or CPU saving,